DerBejijing/pios/README.md

 <br/>

 # About this project
 This is an operating system with the only purpose of calculating pi (and Euler's number because why not).
-Even very well optimised programs for approximating pi have (in most cases) a major flaw: there is too much bloat running in the background that makes computing pi a lot slower.
-Even well-optimised operating systems like arch-linux are in most cases still using more than 16mb of RAM!
+Even very well optimized programs for approximating pi have (in most cases) a major flaw: there is too much bloat running in the background that makes computing pi a lot slower.
+Even well-optimized operating systems like arch-linux are in most cases still using more than 16mb of RAM!
 A disaster!!
 Saying it is one of the most useless things I ever made is actually not true.
 It is _the_ most useless thing I ever made, which is because it is not working yet :(
 More on that later.